Holiday fairs and open houses

 ROCKPORT: Holiday Fair, 4 to 8 p.m., Unitarian Universalist Society of Rockport, 4 Cleaves St. Fair features include gift baskets, small works of original art by local artists, handmade crafts, a jewelry table, a bake sale with free hot cider and a raffle for an original painting of Good Harbor Beach by Neil Linsenmayer.
 UUSR’s basement Thrift Shop will also be open for holiday shopping.

 GLOUCESTER: Deck the Docks, 6 p.m. to 9 p.m., Maritime Gloucester, 23 Harbor Loop.
-Artworks for sale in gallery organized in partnership with SeARTS, holiday tree and wreath sales at the Dory Shop, lighted pier and museum store open.
+Art sale in gallery organized in partnership with SeARTS, holiday tree and wreath sales at the Dory Shop, lighted pier and museum store open.

+GLOUCESTER: West Parish School PTO’s annual Holiday Fair, 6 to 9 p.m. at the school, 10 Concord St. Free kids’ craft room, kids’ holiday dollar wrapped gift shop, a Scholastic Book Fair, 25 vendors with holiday fare. $1,000 in raffle prizes.

 Saturday, Dec.
 7